Appendix 2.4 - POP emissions from mobile combustion sources

 6 derived from default for fossil diesel oil, but adapted to specific NCV of heavy fuel oil

-The EMEP/EEA GB 2016 (July 2017) does not provide specific defaults for POP emissions from the combustion of jet kerosene and aviation gasoline, stating that for for aviation gasoline these emissions are not estimated (NE):
+The EMEP/EEA Guidebook 2023 does not provide specific defaults for POP emissions from the combustion of jet kerosene and aviation gasoline, stating that for for aviation gasoline these emissions are not estimated (NE).
+Therefore, the inventory compiler decided to apply the tier1 EF for PAHs from gasoline fuel used in non-road mobile machinery here.

-As the Party assumes that POP emissions from the combustion of jet kerosene are unlikely to occur, these emission are reported as not applicable (NA).
+As the Party assumes that POP emissions from the combustion of jet kerosene are unlikely to occur, these emissions are reported as not applicable (NA).

 B[a]P B[b]F B[k]F I[…]p PAH 1-4 PCDD/F